jonathan081/achoo/README.md

 Josefine Tijssen, Andrew Cervantes, Jonathan Vithoontien

 # Engineering Notebook
+## Week 11 2/5/21-2/12/12
+### Accomplishments:
+   - Cleaned up the front end to make it more simplistic
+   - Set up mutliple activities, and set up navigation between them.
+   - Researched adding COVID data
+   -Database design completed and ran in local environment
+      - desided to stay in the confort zone of triggers, could be something to improve upon as a stretch goal.
+    - Set up an AWS RDS server to attatch the database to.
+### Failures
+   -Cyberpunk
+   -Unable to get COVID charts for additional appeal -Unable to do a full test of NEARBY due to dev phone availability/driver issues (looking at you LG)

+### Goals for next week:
+   -Integration time.
+      -Server to database design
+      -back end to server
+   -Begin attempts at firebase itegration, we had issues with initial attempts due to it crashing Andrew's computer
 ## Week 9 & 10 11/21/2020-12/10/2020
 ### Accomplishments:
    - Tested the code we have so far succesfully on actual working Android phones.